 We will not share your information with third parties for marketing purposes.

-Your data will be held on secure servers within the European Economic Area ("EEA") with all reasonable technological and operation measures put in place to safeguard it from unauthorised access.
+Your data will be held on secure servers within the EU with all reasonable technological and operation measures put in place to safeguard it from unauthorised access.
 Where possible any identifiable information will be encrypted or minimised.

 If we have given you a username and password which enables you to access certain parts of your matter on our systems, you are responsible for keeping it confidential.
 Please do not share it with anyone.